Let me guess. Every time you need to talk about money in church, you wince. And when you open your mouth and start talking, so does everybody else.

 If the church won’t help people figure out how to handle their personal finances, who will?

-The scripture is packed with practical advice and missional claim on personal finances that can literally change people’s lives.
+The scriptures are packed with practical advice and missional claims on personal finances.
+These can literally change people’s lives.

 Addressing money in your church shouldn’t just be about your needs in ministry.